gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 'sudo' required if using shared memory: /dev/mem (Experiment ID 2, 3, 4, 5)
 OPTIONS:
    -i : which source data is initialized
-   0 = all sources (default) - both applicaiton or shared memory as source of data 1 = only if source is application - use current shared memory content as source (so can read on different node/process than writer)
+   0 = all sources (default) - both when application or shared memory is the source of data 1 = only if source is application - use current shared memory content as source (so can read on different node/process than writer)
    -n : number of length tests (default=9, maximum = 10)
    -o : source data initialization offset value (before writing)